JankyCS/fridge-recipes-mern/README.md

 ![Landing Page](https://i.ibb.co/XYjVnRC/fr1.png)

 This is actually the second version of the app, built with the **MERN** stack.
-This new version of the app was an oppourtunity to play around with **ReactJS**, while also brushing up on **Mongo, Node, and Express** [Check out the first version of the app here!](https://github.com/JankyCS/fridge-recipes)
+This new version of the app was an opportunity to play around with **ReactJS**, while also brushing up on **Mongo, Node, and Express** [Check out the first version of the app here!](https://github.com/JankyCS/fridge-recipes)

 ## How To Use
 After registering and logging in on the website, users are prompted to a dashboard, where they can add items to their "fridge".
 These can be any food-items/ingredients found in the user's kitchen - they don't necessarily need to be refrigerated!